Aircraft routing and crew pairing: updated algorithms at Air France: Column generation approach to crew pairing

 \subsection{Column generation approach}

 We propose an exact method for solving the program~\eqref{eq:MasterProblem}.
-It is based on column generation, topic in which we assume some basic knowledge from the reader.
-More details on that topic can be found for instance in a survey by \citet{lubbecke2011column}.
+It is based on column generation.
+We describe the method without assuming special knowledge in column generation.
+We will in particular be sketchy on the theoretical rationale; more details on that topic can be found for instance in a survey by \citet{lubbecke2011column}.